gbif/pygbif/README.rst

 You can import the entire library, or each module individually as needed.

-In addition there is a utils module, currently with one method: `wkt_rewind`
+In addition there is a utils module, currently with one method: `wkt_rewind`, and a `caching` method to manage whether HTTP requests are cached or not.
+See `?pygbif.caching`.

 Registry module
 ===============